cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 and `y` to 2.

-One key take-away from this discussion is that while an expression might be syntatically correct, it doesn't mean that it is readable.
+One key take-away from this discussion is that while an expression might be syntactically correct, it doesn't mean that it is readable.
 We should always prefer explicitly using parenthesis to indicate the desired order of operations.